Guide

 Expected outcome

-By the end of this guide, your usual LLM client will be connected to the agridata server and you will have run a first query that combines structured data and documentary references.
-Estimated total time: .
+By the end of this guide, agridata MCP will be running on your machine, your usual LLM client will be configured to call it, and you will have run a first query that combines structured data and documentary references.
+Estimated total time: if Python and uv are already installed; allow ten extra minutes otherwise.

 Prerequisites

-Add the configuration snippet for your client.
-The logic is the same everywhere; only the file format changes.
+Pick the snippet for your client.
+The launch command is the same everywhere; only the file format changes.

 Claude Desktop